Harry Judd: Career

 Judd appeared in Busted's music video for their 2003 single "Crashed the Wedding", after which he joined McFly following auditions.
 Alongside his band mates in McFly, Judd has been seen on TV programmes including The Paul O'Grady Show, T4's Freshly Squeezed and BBC programme Sound.

 In January 2005, McFly guest-starred in an episode of the long-running BBC One drama series Casualty.

 In May 2006, McFly starred in the teen comedy film Just My Luck with Lindsay Lohan and Chris Pine, which was released in the US on 12 May 2006 and in the UK on 30 June 2006.
 They played themselves in the film and the soundtrack featured a variety of their songs from their first two albums.
 During filming, rumours sparked of a relationship between Judd and Lohan.
 However, Lohan's reps denied this and said that it was just a publicity stunt.

-In 2007 McFly appeared in the BBC One television series Doctor Who, with a short cameo role.
+In 2007, McFly appeared in the BBC One television series Doctor Who, with a short cameo role.
 Judd also appeared on the BBC2 panel show Never Mind the Buzzcocks.

 On 8 May 2009, McFly appeared on the Channel 4 show Hollyoaks, playing a cameo version of their song "Falling in Love" outside the SUBar.

 Judd appeared in McFly's own short movie Nowhere Left to Run.
 He starred in the leading role alongside his band mates to promote their new album Above the Noise.

 Judd appeared in his first ever solo photoshoot early in 2011 when he covered the February edition of Attitude.
 He also appeared on All Star Family Fortunes.

 Judd also appeared on the ITV2 Show Celebrity Juice on 1 March 2012.

 On 6 July 2012, Judd appeared on The Million Pound Drop Live along with Michelle, his partner he only met in person once they were on stage.
 They won £25,000 each.

 Judd has also appeared in his second solo photo shoot in the October edition of Attitude after earning their 'Hottest Man Honours' at the 2012 Attitude Awards.

-In December 2013, Judd appeared on Celebrity The Chase with Chris Bisson, Gareth Thomas (rugby) and Naga Munchetty.
+In December 2013, Judd appeared on Celebrity The Chase with Chris Bisson, Gareth Thomas and Naga Munchetty.
 He earned £6,000 in his individual chase, but he, Bisson and Munchetty were caught by Mark Labbett in the final chase with 49 seconds to go.

+Judd published his first book, Get Fit Get Happy, on 19 October 2017.

+On 27 July 2023, it was announced that Judd would compete in Celebrity Race Across the World with his mother, Emma.
+The duo came 2nd place in the race overall.